Not a Big Thing in Hebden Bridge

 I approach my project from the gut.
 This means I do no research beforehand; I just show up and see what happens.
 In 99 percent of cases, I meet someone in a place where lesbians usually gather and start with some small talk.
 If there's a connection, I ask if they want to be part of my project.
 Only then do we schedule a meeting for an interview.
 I have found this working method to be extremely stimulating, but I now realize I adopted it just in the nick of time.

 The story goes that lesbians started to arrive here in the 1970s.
 The cotton mills had closed, the workers had left, so the town had plenty of empty houses.
-First came the hippies and the green movement.
+To be frank: the place had an identity crisis.
+But in the cracks of post-industrial Britain, change was just around the corner.
+First came the hippies, the green movement, artists, writers, and witches.
 They created an open-minded environment.

 At first, I thought lesbians chose the place because of the strong history of brilliant feminists.
-In an area of a few miles, you have the Brontë sisters, Mary Wollstonecraft, Emmeline Pankhurst, Anne Lister (not sure she was a feminist but she lived like a man), and Sylvia Plath.
-But it had nothing to do with them.
+You basically get radicalized just by drinking the water.
+In an area of a few miles, you have Mary Wollstonecraft, the Brontë sisters, Elizabeth Gaskell, Emmeline Pankhurst, Anne Lister (not sure she was a feminist but she lived like a man), and Sylvia Plath.
+But it turned out the lesbians' adoption of the town had nothing to do with them.

-Lesbians came mostly because of two reasons.
-The hippies had paved the way for an open-minded environment, making it easier for the lesbians to move in and raise families of their own.
-However, the main reason was cheap rent.
+They came mostly because of two reasons.
+The hippies and artists had paved the way for an open-minded environment, making it easier for the lesbians to move in and raise families of their own.
+However, the main reason was not romantic at all: cheap rent.

 This mural in Halifax depicts Anne Lister (1791-1840), probably one of the most famous lesbians in the area.
 The depiction is based on the actress Suranne Jones from the series Gentleman Jack.

-The first week, I was a whirlwind, talking to everyone and everything like a hyperactive Duracell bunny.
-But I felt the enthusiasm was not mutual, and I couldn't understand why.
-Perhaps it was tourist fatigue; Hebden Bridge is a well-known tourist destination and famous as a filming location for shows like Gentleman Jack and Happy Valley.
+During my first week, I was a whirlwind, talking to everyone I met like a hyperactive Duracell bunny.
+However, I sensed the enthusiasm wasn't mutual and couldn't understand why.
+At first, I put it down to tourist fatigue; after all, Hebden Bridge is a well-known tourist destination, famous as a filming location for shows like Gentleman Jack and Happy Valley.

 The lesbians were surprisingly invisible.
 When I finally saw them, I acted the way I do when I see a celebrity: I see them, but I try to make sure they don't notice me looking.
 Don't ask me why.
 The best way I can explain it is that I became like a mushroom, using its fine mycelium to communicate underground with everything growing nearby.
 I think I picked up on an aura from the lesbians that breathed: "Do not disturb us—we are just living our lives."